ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/05-Naive-Bayes.md

     - $n_c(w_t)$ is the number of documents in class C in which word $w_t$ is present
     - $N_c$ is the total no of documents in class C

+- `Binarization of a feature vector`
+    - Converting all non-zero word count of a feature vector to 1 and leaving zero counts as it is

+# Determine if two variables are independent
+$P(A \cap B) = P(A|B).P(B) = P(A)*P(B)$ must hold true

+# Takeaways
+1. Naive Bayes Classifier is generally very good for Document classification.
+Here the documents are converted to bag of words and stop words are removed.
+2. Multinomial Naive Bayes considers frequency of occurence of a word, while Bernoulli Naive Bayes only considers whether a word has appeared in the document or not
+3. Laplace Smoothing is applied to counter Zero Probability Problem (likelihood function becomes 0 because one of the probabilities is zero)

 # References

 - http://www.malinc.se/math/latex/basiccodeen.php